 Are you bothered by your spider veins?
 While these tiny, visible veins that are easily seen from under the skin usually pose no health threat, people who have spider veins may feel embarrassed or want to cover that area of their body.
-Drs.
-Wattenberg and Dr. Lefkowicz at NY Skin RX can treat spider veins in Manhattan through sclerotherapy.
+Dr. Wattenberg, Dr. Lefkowicz and Dr. Manning at NY Skin RX can treat spider veins in Manhattan through sclerotherapy.

 What are spider veins, and how do they form?

 Clinically known as telangiectasia, spider veins are small, thin, twisted blood vessels that are visible underneath the skin.

 - Standing or sitting for extended periods of time

 Sclerotherapy is a treatment that entails using very fine needles to inject a solution into spider veins.
 The solution irritates the lining of the vessel, causing it to swell and stick together, and causing the blood to clot.
 After a few weeks, the targeted veins collapse and are absorbed by the surrounding tissue.
 Eventually, they fade and are no longer seen.
 Sclerotherapy is completely safe, and proven to be effective at treating spider veins.